MaterializeInc/materialize/doc/user/content/transform-data/patterns/partition-by.md

 1. Insert a few records, one "older" record and one more recent.
     ```mzsql
-    INSERT INTO events VALUES (now()::timestamp - '1 minute', 'hello');
+    INSERT INTO events VALUES (now()::timestamp - '5 minutes', 'hello');
     INSERT INTO events VALUES (now(), 'world');
     ```

-1. If we run a select statement against the data sometime in the next couple of minutes, we return one row but not the other.
+1. Run a select statement against the data sometime in the next few minutes.
+This should return only the more recent of the two rows.
     ```mzsql
-    SELECT * FROM events WHERE event_ts > mz_now() - '2 minutes';
+    SELECT * FROM events WHERE event_ts + '2 minutes' > mz_now();
     ```

-1. An `EXPLAIN FILTER PUSHDOWN` statement shows that we're able to fetch a subset of the parts in our collection... only those parts that contain data with recent timestamps.
+1. To verify that Materialize fetched only the parts that contain data with the recent timestamps, run an `EXPLAIN FILTER PUSHDOWN` statement.
     ```mzsql
     EXPLAIN FILTER PUSHDOWN FOR
     SELECT * FROM events WHERE event_ts + '2 minutes' > mz_now();